rkh/drt-example/README.md

+Example application to show issue with using devise and route_translator in the same rails project.

 ## Steps to recreate app

 Here are all the steps to recreate this example application from scratch, assuming Ruby and Rails are installed: